patchworquill/fibre-design-dashboard/README.md

-# afl-dash
+# Fibre Design Dashboard
-Dashboard for Cytoscape Workflow with AFL Data
+Dashboard for Fibre Design Workflow with Cytoscape for graph drawing of network topology.